-- 1. Services are available through colleges, universities, and vocational institutes to provide career counseling, job training, and education for individuals.
-Financial Aid Offices and Career Counseling Offices in those institutions provide information and assistance. - 2.
-Private Industry Councils (PIC) in communities coordinate and administer job training programs available from the federal government.
+1. Services are available through colleges, universities, and vocational institutes to provide career counseling, job training, and education for individuals.
+Financial Aid Offices and Career Counseling Offices in those institutions provide information and assistance.

+- 2. Private Industry Councils (PIC) in communities coordinate and administer job training programs available from the federal government.
 The Employment Security Department provides information about the availability of such programs.
 Information on other federal programs such as Job Corps, providing training for young adults, and Summer Youth Employment Programs for low-income youth can also be accessed through the Employment Security Department. - 3.
 DVR and L&I provide services to train workers who have had injuries or disabilities so that they can regain employment.

 4525.
-DCFS Administrative Approvals
+Administrative Approvals for Child Welfare

 4525.
-DCFS Administrative Approvals sarah.sanchez Tue, 08/28/2018 - 21:56
+Administrative Approvals for Child Welfare sarah.sanchez Tue, 08/28/2018 - 11:56